socrata/spark-etl-experiment/README.md

 An experiment in using Spark as a backend for an interactive ETL system.

-At the moment it isn't very useful: shows a column mapping (hardcoded to Chicago Crimes!).
-You can change data types, and cells will come back as "null" if it couldn't parse them.

 It consists of an Elm frontend for editing these "column mappings".
 When you update the mapping, it generates SQL that it sends back to Spark (via a `spark-jobserver` job), and displays the results.
+Currently it can only run queries on CSV files on your local filesystem.

 ## Run